Kaveenk/KaveenK/README.md

 ---

-## 🎓 Background
+## 🎓 Education & Background

 - **B.Sc.
 Special Degree in Statistics**
 - **Bachelor of Engineering in Electronic Engineering**

-My statistics background provides a strong foundation in analytical thinking, while my engineering and business experience help me approach problems from both technical and operational perspectives.
+My statistics background provides a strong foundation in analytical thinking, while my engineering and business experience helps me approach problems from both technical and operational perspectives.

 ---